Validate Your Competency and Increase Your Earning Potential

 PICC stands for central catheter placed on the periphery (PICC).
 A PICC is a thin, flexible tube that is put into a vein in the upper arm and threaded into the superior vena cava, a big vein above the right side of the heart.
 Intravenous fluids, blood transfusions, chemotherapy, and other medications are administered through it.

 In addition to a competitive wage, Stability Healthcare provides a variety of perks, including health insurance, 401(k) matching, a guaranteed work week, and more.
-Furthermore, we assist our nurses in traveling throughout the country doing what they love without the extra worry of finding homes and covering moving costs.
+We assist our nurses in traveling throughout the country doing what they love without the extra worry of finding homes and covering moving costs.
 To make your life easier, we provide high-quality, no-cost apartments.
-If you opt to find your own lodging, we’ll give you a stipend to assist cover the costs
+If you opt to find your own lodging, we’ll give you a stipend to assist cover the costs.